brianswinkels/fhir-cow-ig/input/pagecontent/requests-to-central-coordinator.md

 Some common reasons for a central coordinator include:
 * Facilitating triage of scarce resources
 * Managing waitlists
-* Facilitating in some parts of the exchange like endpoint discovery and client registration
+* Facilitating some parts of the exchange like endpoint discovery and client registration

 Later sections of this guide include details for a FHIR implementation to minimize the extent to which a requestor must be 'aware' of whether they are interacting with a central coordinator or a fulfiller.